5.5.3 A Pragmatic View of AI Chatbots: Part 3

 https://www.youtube.com/live/CyyL0yDhr7I?si=Xgi7upJpt3A0Y39G&t=560

-More Advanced Resources and Reading
+More Advanced Resources

 A graphically illustrated video from the Neural Networks course by Grant Sanderson of the 3Brown1Blue YouTube Channel